Carolina wren

-The Carolina wren (Thryothorus ludovicianus) is a species of wren that is common in the Eastern United States, the extreme south of Ontario, Canada, and the extreme northeast of Mexico.
+The Carolina wren (Thryothorus ludovicianus) is a species of wren common in the eastern United States, the extreme south of Ontario, Canada, the northeast and southeast of Mexico, and into northern Central America.
 Severe winters restrict the northern limits of their range, while favorable weather conditions lead to a northward extension of their breeding range.
 Their preferred habitat is in dense cover in forest, farm edges, and suburban areas.
 This wren is the state bird of South Carolina.

-Seven recognized subspecies occur across the range of these wrens and they differ slightly in song and appearance.
-The birds are generally inconspicuous, avoiding the open for extended periods of time.
+Ten subspecies are recognized, occurring across the range of the species; they differ slightly in song and appearance.
+It is generally inconspicuous, avoiding the open for extended periods of time.
 When out in the open, they energetically investigate their surroundings and are rarely stationary.
 After finding a mate, pairs maintain a territory and stay together for several years.
 Both males and females give out alarm calls, but only males sing to advertise territory.
-Carolina wrens raise multiple broods during the summer breeding season, but can fall victim to brood parasitism by brown-headed cowbirds, among other species.
-Some populations have been affected by mercury contamination.
+Carolina wrens raise multiple broods during the summer breeding season but can fall victim to brood parasitism by brown-headed cowbirds, among other species.

 Taxonomy

 The Carolina wren was first described under the name of Sylvia ludoviciana by John Latham in 1790.
-Louis Pierre Vieillot considered all wrens under the genus Troglodytes and called the Carolina wren Troglodytes arundinaceus, but placed it subsequently in a separate genus Thryothorus (initially misspelled Thriothorus) that he created in 1816.
+Louis Pierre Vieillot at first considered all wrens under the genus Troglodytes and called the Carolina wren Troglodytes arundinaceus, but subsequently placed it in a separate genus Thryothorus (initially misspelled Thriothorus) that he created in 1816.